RecklessBoon/Macro-Deck-GPU-Z-Plugin/README.md

 2. Switch to the plugin manager view and locate the GPU-Z plugin
 3. Click the "Configure" button
 4. Set the polling frequency to whatever you like above 5 seconds
+5. Check the checkboxes for the data points you would like brought in as variables inside Macro Deck

 After that, you should be able to watch the `gpu_z_*` variables change after ever poll

+> <span style="background-color: yellow"> <b>Warning:</b></span> <i>Enabling all of the variables may impact performance of Macro Deck.
+You can, but it's best to bring in only what you will be using.</i>

 ## Addendum